AQUIND Interconnector: Controversy

 Campaigners and local MPs have urged the cancellation of the project.
 The Portsmouth South MP Stephen Morgan claims that the cable and its associated data connections pose a risk to UK national security.
 The Guardian newspaper reported that the promoters of the project, Viktor Fedotov and Alexander Temerko, are both substantial donors to the Conservative party and MPs, and that "Three Conservative ministers have already had to recuse themselves from the decision-making process over the Aquind undersea cable because of their links to the company."
 Almost 10% of MPs have received donations from companies linked to Fedotov.
 The minister and peer Martin Callanan was a former director of Aquind and another peer, James Wharton is a consultant to the company.

 In October 2021, AQUIND vehemently denied any wrongdoing, and stated that it would "not stand silently and accept slander based on xenophobia and the principles of guilt by association."
 The company stated that it was considering taking legal action against the media involved.

-After the development had been refused in January 2022, Temerko described Minister of State for Trade Policy Penny Mordaunt, who had represented constituents concerns with the development, as an "absolutely uncontrollable woman" and a "threat to national security".
-Mordaunt subsequently said the Conservative Party’s code of conduct should apply to all members including donors, and suggested that party colleagues should not accept funds from Temerko.
+After the development had been refused in January 2022, Temerko described Minister of State for Trade Policy Penny Mordaunt, who had represented constituents' concerns with the development, as an "absolutely uncontrollable woman" and a "threat to national security".
+Mordaunt subsequently said the Conservative Party's code of conduct should apply to all members, including donors, and suggested that party colleagues should not accept funds from Temerko.
 Aquind and Temerko had donated £1.1 million to the Conservative Party, including to 21 MPs and ministers.

+In spite of attracting criticism from some political figures - independent research reported in a number of Energy industry publications in 2024 indicated strong public support for the project locally.
+However, there has been significant public opposition to the project including a petition with over 6,200 signatures.